MAGNUSGAO/COMP250-A1-TEST/README.md

 # Disclaimers
 - Please only add TEST CODE here, not actual assignment code.
 If you accidentally pushed your assignment code, please delete ASAP to avoid any inconveniences.
 - Otherwise, happy coding and debugging!
+# How to Use
+- You may clone this repo to your Intellij or your preferred IDE.
+If you aren't familiar with Git, our amazing TA Sasha made a tutorial https://www.youtube.com/playlist?list=PLFvevpoGcNCvjyTjOfPhzqjgb-L_WdX8r
+- Worst case scenario, you may also copy paste the code onto a .java file under assignment1.
+It's not recommended since you may miss something, but it's quick.
+- If you found an error in the tester, feel free to email me at MAGNUSGAO2@GMAIL.COM.
+- You may also add new tests and create pull requests.
+I will check my inbox every 2 hours from 9am EST to 1159pm EST.
+- Happy coding and debugging!

 # Installing
 For IntelliJ IDEA (recommended)